asingh33/CNNGestureRecognizer/README.md

 - **trackgesture.py** : The main script launcher.
 This file contains all the code for UI options and OpenCV code to capture camera contents.
 This script internally calls interfaces to gestureCNN.py.
 - **gestureCNN.py** : This script file holds all the CNN specific code to create CNN model, load the weight file (if model is pretrained), train the model using image samples present in **./imgfolder_b**, visualize the feature maps at different layers of NN (of pretrained model) for a given input image present in **./imgs** folder.
 - **imgfolder_b** : This folder contains all the 4015 gesture images I took in order to train the model.
+- **_ori_4015imgs_weights.hdf5_** : This is pretrained file.
+If for some reason you find issues with downloading from github then it can be downloaded from my google driver link - https://drive.google.com/open?id=0B6cMRAuImU69SHNCcXpkT3RpYkE
 - **_imgs_** - This is an optional folder of few sample images that one can use to visualize the feature maps at different layers.
 These are few sample images from imgfolder_b only.
 - **_ori_4015imgs_acc.png_** : This is just a pic of a plot depicting model accuracy Vs validation data accuracy after I trained it.
 - **_ori_4015imgs_loss.png_** : This is just a pic of a plot depicting model loss Vs validation loss after I training.